GeeTeixeira/Product-Database/README.md

 # Product Database
 Interface of my current project.
-It is a work-in progress, and the code will be uploaded here when I launch its first version.
+It is a work-in progress, and the code may be uploaded here when I launch its first version.
 # Features
 1. **Incoming Package**
     - Creates new incoming package for products.